umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Application-Settings/index.md

 ![Enable Client Certificate](Images/EnableClientCertificateLoadedFromFileSystem.gif)

-You can find more information on loading a certificate from a file [here](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate-in-code#load-certificate-from-file).
+For more information on loading a certificate from a file, see the [Load certificate in Windows apps](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate-in-code#load-certificate-from-file) section in the Microsoft documentation.

 :::note
 When toggling the setting you will be met by a confirmation prompt.
 An enabling/disabling of this feature will enforce a restart of the environment.